We may earn money or other compensation from the companies or products mentioned in this post.

 - Buzz Lightyear Astro Blasters.
 Your space cruiser offers plenty of room to slide in.
 Pull down bar can comfortably accommodate baby bumps.

 - Casey Jr. Circus Train.
 If the heat becomes too much to handle, skip this ride through Fantasyland, but if you decide to ride be sure to pick a comfortable sleigh rather than a cage car.

 - Disneyland Railroad.
 Offers pregnant ladies a nice break from walking and waiting, choose from one of four stops around the park.

 - Dumbo the Flying Elephant.
 You may want to claim your own elephant to soar over Fantasyland.
-Choose one in blue, pink or yellow for some adorable maternity photos.
+Try to snag one in blue, pink or yellow for some adorable maternity photos.
 Ask the Cast Member at the entrance for your color preference.